Igalia/gallery-plugin-facerecognition-resetter/README.md

  * Pick any picture.
  * Tap on the object menu and select *Edit*.
  * Tap on *Facerecognition resetter*.
- * Click the *Reset* button.
+ * Click the *Reset*, *Protect* and/or *Unprotect" button/s.
- * After deleting the facerecognition database, close Gallery immediately.
+ * If you have deleted the facerecognition database, close Gallery immediately.

 Known Issues:
 -------------